scottfjennings/ACR_waterbird_data_management/vignette.md

   - We want to assign birds to the section where they were counted the first time.

       - All positives should be added to the section where they were observed unless their presence in that section could be the result of net negatives from the prior sections.

-  - All negatives should be assigned to a section before the one they were detected in (and they should never be added to section 4), and because of that they should be subtracted from future section counts.
+      - All negatives should be assigned to a section before the one they were detected in, and because of that they should be subtracted from future section counts.

           - If the negatives can be explained by positives in all previous sections they have already been assigned to the section they were first observed in and they should be subtracted from the current and future sections.
           - If they cannot be explained by previous positives they should be added back to section 1 (most parsimonious assumption is that they were missed in precount or moved south between end of precount and start of boat count).

 This final assumption leads us to a conservative estimate of the number of birds on the bay.
 Since we assume any birds flying north past us are